systopia/de.systopia.civioffice/docs/configuration.md

 (Editor modules are a planned feature, nothing to do here yet.)

+## Live Snippets
+This is explained [here](/inserting-content-with-live-snippets/).
+You do not need any configured live snippets for CiviOffice to work.

-Example of a working configuration menu:
+**Example of a working configuration menu:**
 ![CiviOffice configuration menu](img/civioffice-configuration.png "CiviOffice configuration menu")